ktonon/two-medium-model/README.md

-reduced confinement has important implications for nuclear structure: it helps determine why neutrons stabilize nuclei, why they cluster in predictable ratios, and why certain isotopes exist while others do not---a topic explored in detail later when discussing nuclear binding and the strong force.
+reduced confinement has important implications for nuclear structure: it helps determine why neutrons stabilize nuclei, why they cluster in predictable ratios, and why certain isotopes exist while others do not—a topic explored in detail later when discussing nuclear binding and the strong force.

 # Interactions: How Forces Arise from the Two Media

 With the structure of matter established, the next step is to understand how matter **interacts**.
 In 2MM, there are no separate "fundamental forces" in the conventional sense.
-All interactions---electrostatic, magnetic, nuclear, and gravitational---arise from the same underlying
+All interactions—electrostatic, magnetic, nuclear, and gravitational—arise from the same underlying
 mechanism: the way **LCM compression fields** and **GCM momentum flux** respond to the presence, motion, and geometry of standing-wave particles.